magwojtek/software-design-patterns/src/patterns/structural/proxy/README.md

 - When the proxy would significantly change the behavior of the real subject
 - When the interface of the real subject frequently changes, making it difficult to maintain the proxy

+## Real-World Examples

+### Web Service API Clients
+API client libraries often implement proxies to handle HTTP communication with remote services.
+The proxy appears to the application code as a local object with simple method calls, but internally manages serialization, network requests, authentication, retries, and error handling.

+### Object-Relational Mapping (ORM)
+ORMs like Hibernate use proxy objects to implement lazy loading of database entities.
+When an application requests an entity, the ORM initially returns a proxy that loads the actual data from the database only when specific properties are accessed, improving performance for large object graphs.

+### Content Delivery Networks (CDNs)
+CDNs function as proxy servers that serve cached website content from locations geographically closer to users.
+They intercept requests for web resources, cache responses, and deliver content faster while reducing load on the origin server.

+### Java Dynamic Proxies
+Java's reflection API enables dynamic proxies that implement method invocation handlers.
+These are commonly used in frameworks like Spring to add transaction management, security checks, or performance monitoring to business objects without modifying their code.

+### Kubernetes Service Proxies
+In container orchestration, Kubernetes uses proxy objects to represent services.
+These proxies handle load balancing, service discovery, and failover, allowing applications to communicate with services using stable network identities regardless of where the actual pods are running.

 ## Further Considerations

 - **Proxy Chains**: Multiple proxies can be chained together to add different layers of functionality